Tanaguru/webextension/README_en.md

 **<u>Disclaimer</u> (October 21th 2024) :**

 The Tanaguru Webextension have been upgraded to Manifest V3.
-However few features aren't fully supported yet on Mozilla Firefox (**highlight** and **code inspection**).
+However few features aren't fully supported yet on Mozilla Firefox (**code inspection**).

 The current source code is fully compatible locally for Chrome <u>but it's not yet the case for Mozilla Firefox</u>.